 Understanding this will help you decide whether or not this certification will make a good addition to your program.

 1. What Do Students Need to Know for the Communication Skills for Business Certification?

 Note: Communication Skills for Business (CSB) has now been divided into two certifications: Professional Communication, and English for IT.
 For the purposes of this article, we'll focus on the Professional Communication certification, since it aligns more closely with the original CSB exam.

 In today’s workplace, 21st Century skills are crucial for success.
 And while there are twelve 21st Century skills in total, the four C’s are often considered to be the most important - critical thinking, creativity, collaboration, and communication.

-The Communication Skills for Business certification primarily focuses on teaching communication skills, however it will help candidates develop critical thinking, collaboration, and creativity as well.
+The CSB Professional Communication certification primarily focuses on teaching communication skills, however it will help candidates develop critical thinking, collaboration, and creativity as well.

 It provides proof that students understand the core principles of good communication, and have the skills required to be effective and efficient in their job.

-The CSB certification exam includes 35-50 questions covering six domains:
+The CSB Professional Communication certification exam includes 35-50 questions covering six domains:

 - Describe Basic Communication Principles